chiahsing-loh/Secure-Network-Devices/README.md

 Similarly, DHCP configuration was made to PC1 as depicted in Figure 28.

 Figure 28: IP configuration for PC1 using DHCP

-Suppose there is an attempt by an attacker looking to get information from this network and destroy it subsequently.
-For the attempt, this attacker uses laptop0 to connect to port fa0/2 on Switch0 as depicted in Figure 29.
+Suppose an attacker attempts to get information from this network and aims to destroy it subsequently.
+For this attempt, the attacker uses laptop0 to connect to port fa0/2 on Switch0 as depicted in Figure 29.

 Figure 29: Network topology showing unauthorized access by an attacker via Laptop0